Jsyro/vc-auth-poc/README.md

 ./start-ngrok.sh
 ```

-- Copy the second ngrok address from the output.
+- Copy the second ngrok address from the output shown as <NGROK_CONTROLLER_URL> in the example below.

-'Running in demo mode, will use http://test.bcovrin.vonx.io/genesis to fetch the genesis transaction, <NGROK_AGENT_URL> for the agent and <NGROK_CONTROLLER_URL> for the controller.'
+`Running in demo mode, will use http://test.bcovrin.vonx.io/genesis to fetch the genesis transaction, <NGROK_AGENT_URL> for the agent and <NGROK_CONTROLLER_URL> for the controller.`

+---

 Second Terminal